RitvikkDendukuri/Trading-bot-website-viewer-/README.md

 ## What it does

-- **Live paper trading** — pulls 1-minute Yahoo prices every 60s, marks portfolios to market, no broker needed
+- **Live paper trading** — pulls 1-minute Yahoo prices every 60s compares it with alpaca data for the bot varifies they are the same, marks portfolios to market, no broker needed
 - **Backtest seed** — chart starts at $100k on Jan 1 2026, live line continues seamlessly from there
 - **SPY benchmark overlay** — equity chart with strategy vs SPY, dashed line for live portion
 - **Click-to-inspect trades** — click any point on the chart to see what sectors were bought/sold that day and how each contributed